yrikw/shoppinglists/README.md

 #Link to my source control repository
 <https://github.com/yrikw/shoppinglists/tree/main>

-# Develop a statement of purpose and scope for your application.
-It must include:
+# Purpose and scope for this application.

 The application I created is “Shopping Lists”.
 The users can save what they need to buy or what they bought.
 There is a function they can put the price and the application automatically calculate the total price without a manual calculation.
 There are five menus.
 1) To show the lists, 2) To add items to the lists, 3) To delete the items, 4) To split the total price and 5) To quit.
 It is very easy to add items or delete items.
 This application has a function to split the price.